 Data on bulk imports of refrigerant gases in the Refrigeration and air conditioning category are complete and accurate, with uncertainty of ±5 per cent.
-Data on the amount imported in factory-charged equipment, and the amount in retired equipment, are much less accurate, and uncertainties are estimated for each sub-application based on expert judgement.
+Data on the amount imported in factory-charged equipment, and the amount in retired equipment, are much less accurate, and uncertainties are estimated with some use of expert judgement.